 Restaurant operators also have to look out for their own – they are responsible for the livelihoods of their own families and staff members.
 How can we maintain or drive revenue while taking steps to become more sustainable?

-Maybe you’re not ready to completely revolutionize your menu or reconstruct your supply chain, but there are plenty of truly easy sustainability moves you can make to go a little greener in 2022.
+Maybe you’re not ready to completely revolutionize your menu or reconstruct your supply chain, but there are plenty of truly easy sustainability moves you can make to go a little greener.

-Here are the 10 easiest sustainability moves for restaurants in 2022:
+Here are the 10 easiest sustainability moves for restaurants:

 - Introduce a few meatless menu options